amitofsk/dandy/docs/Dandy.md

 ### 7.3 Receiving data from the microcontroller, now with widgets and asyncIO
 #### 7.3.1 What is asyncio and why do we need it here.
-Tkinter is the graphics library.
+We are using the graphics library Tkinter.
 Typically, tkinter runs in a loop to continually refresh the graphical user interface.
 In the previous example, we used a loop to continually read serial data.
 The problem is that we want both loops to run continuously and simultaneously.
-One possible solution would be to put each of these tasks in different threads.
+One possible solution would be to put each of these tasks in a different thread.
 We are not quite doing this, but we are doing something quite similar.
 <br><br>
 We will be using the asyncIO Python library.
 This library isn't quite multithreadding, but it accomplishes the same task.